 Arshak Makichyan is a climate change activist and a coordinator of Fridays For Future Russia, the climate strike group inspired by Greta Thunberg, who tirelessly works to raise awareness about the issue in Russia.
 This portrait was taken by Tatiana Ermilova for I Do What I Want, a collaborative project of the label Kultrab and students of the Rodchenko School of Photography in the Media department, aiming to spotlight activists and cultural figures promoting freedom and self-expression.

 This photo by Julia Kaydala is from the series “Voices of Youth”, which explores the carelessness and rebellion of Russia’s young urban generation.
 Together with her subjects, Kaydala wandered through streets, underpasses, and city wilderness documenting their smudgy textures and deep shadows.
-“Young people are an idea constantly looking for an embodiment, and the street is the material and the ground for it to manifest.
+“Young people are an idea constantly looking for an embodiment, and the street is the material and the ground for it to manifest itself.
 Everyone sometimes feels a burst of energy which needs to come out – and these guys find it in the streets in their playfulness.”

 This image comes from Nick Gavrilov’s archives as an official photographer at Klub (also known as Kisloty), one of Russia’s most iconic clubs which existed from 2017 to 2019 in an industrial area of St Petersburg.
 Gavrilov’s portraits of its crowd of regulars are a fascinating and candid documentation of Russia’s youth in the new millenium, including this portrait of Nika a week before the club’s closure.